nice-monsters-and-scary-sprites/nice-monsters-and-scary-sprites/README.md

 - NSFW/R34 artists, or anything related to it
 - I'm very open about my faith.
 If that bothers you, hide me

-- Okay I know these are common sense, but apparently this one isn't. **ANYONE WHO SHARES AND GLORIFIES ANY KIND OF PORN**; You will be hidden, NO EXCEPTIONS
+- Okay I know these are common sense, but apparently this one isn't: **ANYONE WHO SHARES AND GLORIFIES ANY KIND OF PORN**; You will be hidden, NO EXCEPTIONS

 _______________________________________________________________________________________________________